 The central heating pump will come on.
-If you then press the ^key, the central heating pump will shut off.
+If you then press the ^ key, the central heating pump will shut off.
 The display will read:

-SERVICE PUMP DH PUMP ON 11:47A The DHW pump will come on.
-If the boiler is set up as a cascade master and you then press the ^ key again, the DHW pump will shut off.
-The display will read:
+SERVICE PUMP DH PUMP ON 11:47A

+If the boiler is set up as a cascade master and you then press the ^key again, the DHW pump will shut off, the system pump will come on, and the display will read: